 It is clear to EndoFound that society, health service providers, and healthcare professionals need to do better in meeting LGBTQIA health needs.
 More research must be conducted to better understand how to improve healthcare for the LGBTQIA community.
 This research must also be implemented in the medical community.
 To date, research has been heavily focused on a handful of conditions, and has neglected other health issues.
 This is particularly true for endometriosis.

-At EndoFound, we will start by creating a safe and trusted space for the LGBTQIA endo community to get the information and resources they need concerning endometriosis.
+At EndoFound, we created this safe and trusted space for the LGBTQIA endo community to get the information and resources they need concerning endometriosis.
 EndoFound’s LGBTQIA Resource Hub includes organizations focused on LGBTQIA health, support groups, articles, videos, and more.
 This resource hub is an ongoing project, and we will be adding to it consistently.
-If you have any suggestions or resources you’d like to share, please reach out at email@example.com.
+If you have any suggestions or resources you’d like to share, please reach out at firstname.lastname@example.org.

 - https://www.americanprogress.org/issues/lgbtq-rights/reports/2009/12/21/7048/how-to-close-the-lgbt-health-disparities-gap/